willcgg/Chess_Engine_Project/Chess_GUI/Notes.md

 ### Notes from meeting:
 Supervisor spoke and explained more in depth what each section of the report needed to display to the reader.

+## SUPERVISOR MEETNING 24/02/2022 @10-10:45

+### Action Points
+- Reviewed report content, got some reccomendations on what to write about
+- Spoke about setting up unit tests first to get started on code

+### Notes from meeting:
+3ghz processor, how many operations can this perform?
+Given this many positions how long will it take… ball park estimate, different search depth
+Spoke about getting on with code, trying to do some testing, think about class structure Write tests until your happy with how they look and how the code you write will function well.